Nishantjain10/fk-grid-genai/README.md

-# E-commerce Shopping Website with FakeStore Api
+# GenAI-fk-grid

-This is a fully responsive e-commerce shopping website project built using React and Tailwind CSS.
+This is a fully responsive Flipkart based e-commerce shopping website project built using React and Tailwind CSS.
 The website utilizes the Fake Store API to fetch data and display products.
 The Context API is used to manage state throughout the application.

 ## Table of Contents